 The first answer for how you treat a lumbar herniated disc is that you don't.
 A number of people will have disc herniations and not have any symptoms from those herniations, so just because you see a disc herniation doesn't mean it's necessarily symptomatic.
 You have to put the MRI findings in the proper context and that context is in the presentation of the entire person.

 The goal of treating a symptomatic lumbar herniated disc is to relieve the inflammation from the herniation and then to get the mechanics of the spine right to take the pressure off the disc herniation to allow it to reabsorb, to scar down, to stop being symptomatic.

 This generally starts with exercise, physical therapy, stretching and strengthening the muscles in an appropriate way to help to unload the spine to allow the disc to, essentially, heal itself.

 When aggressive conservative treatments fail and the symptoms from the disc herniation are interfering with a person's quality of life, there are good surgical alternatives, including a simple discectomy to basically take out a piece of the disc in order to decompress the spine and take the pressure off the nerve.
-It is always good to have a full conversation of all of the surgical alternatives with a spine surgeon if conservative care is not taking away the symptoms.
+It's always good to have a full conversation of all the surgical alternatives with a spine surgeon if conservative care is not taking away the symptoms.